 Introduction

 The fusion and fission of chromosomes are two of the primary mechanisms that restructure the genome into discrete chromosomes (Blackmon et al. 2019).
 Early on, it was recognized that both fusions and fissions might be selectively favoured because they modify linkage among loci (White 1977; Stebbins and others 1971).
 In particular, the fusion of a sex chromosome and an autosome (SA-fusion) has been proposed to resolve sexual antagonism.
-Therefore, these fusions are predicted to be more common than autosome autosome fusions (AA-fusions) (Charlesworth and Charlesworth 1980).
-Limited empirical examples have shown instances where autosomes, which are enriched for sexual antagonistic loci, have recently fused with sex chromosomes (Zhou and Bachtrog 2012).
-For instance, a recent fusion between the X chromosome and an autosome in Drosophila americana is proported to have been driven by selection to reduce recombination between the sex determining locus and sexually antagonistic locus located on the autosome (McAllister 2003).
+Sexual antagonism occurs when an allele is beneficial for one sex and deleterious for the other.
+Relocating sexually antagonistic alleles to sex chromosomes minimizes the deleterious effects of these alleles.
+Therefore, SA fusions are predicted to be more common than autosome autosome fusions (AA-fusions) (Charlesworth and Charlesworth 1980).
+Limited empirical examples have shown instances where autosomes, which are enriched for sexually antagonistic loci, have recently fused with sex chromosomes (Zhou and Bachtrog 2012).
+For instance, a recent fusion between the X chromosome and an autosome in Drosophila americana is proposed to have been driven by selection to reduce recombination between the sex determining locus and sexually antagonistic locus located on the autosome (McAllister 2003).
 Additionally, an apparent surplus in X chromosome autosome fusions in jumping spiders, Habronattus, is hypothesized to result from a mechanism of isolating male-beneficial sexually antagonistic alleles on the neo-Y chromosome (Maddison and Leduc-Robert 2013).
 Further empirical studies suggest that sexual antagonism may be common throughout the genome (Innocenti and Morrow 2010; Cheng and Kirkpatrick 2016).
 However, there remains significant debate on the ubiquity of sexually antagonistic variation (Kasimatis, Ralph, and Phillips 2019; Ponnikas et al. 2018).
 A strong measure of the frequency of significant sexually antagonistic variation across the genome would be an excess of SA-fusions relative to AA-fusions across large clades.
 We derive equations describing the probability of each type of fusion necessary to perform such a test.

 The Model